sudheerapte/sudheerapte.github.io/_posts/2018-05-17-embedded-systems-for-software-people.md

 panel that shows a user interface, and accompanying dials and knobs through which the user can browse and select options.

+The same technology that allows chip makers to put microcomputers for embedded use on a single chip, also allows them to create powerful microprocessors on a single chip for use as a CPU in computers.
+It is customary to attach the rest of the circuitry making up the computer to a motherboard.

+### System on a Chip

-The inevitable result of Moore's Law, more and more powerful computers could be built on a single chip, including not just memory and I/O, but also other advanced components needed for a complete computer: multiple processors, graphics processing units (GPU), Wi-Fi module, bluetooth radio, standard USB, Ethernet, power management circuits, and so forth.
+With improvements in materials and manufacturing, over the decades more and more powerful microcontrollers could be built on a single chip.
+The latest chips include not just memory and I/O, but also other advanced components needed for a complete computer: multiple processors, graphics processing units (GPU), Wi-Fi module, bluetooth radio, standard USB, Ethernet, power management circuits, and so forth.

-Called a "System on a Chip" (SoC), these are complete computers with greatly reduced power consumption and size, that can be crammed into a mobile phone with plenty of room for a battery.
-The ones used in mobile phones, of course, also include an accelerometer, a GPS, and a cellular modem.
+Called a "System on a Chip" (SoC), this is a complete computer with greatly reduced power consumption and size, that can be crammed into a mobile phone with plenty of room for a battery, camera, and a touch-sensitive display panel with millions of pixels.
+An SoC essentially replaces the entire motherboard of a computer including the CPU.
+The SoC used in a typical smart phone, of course, also includes an accelerometer, a GPS, and a cellular modem, which are typically not present in a computer.